angielsteele/visitliverpool3/README.md

 ![Font Awesome](./assets/images/font-awesome.jpg)

 The icons have been inserted using the <i> tag, and by using class names to identify styling for these icons.
-They have been inserted into the header and footer sections of the website, and have been amended based on the media  type used to view the webpage.
+They have been inserted into the footer section of the website.

 ## Colours

 ![Colour Template](./assets/images/readme5.png)

 As Merseyside is located on the Mersey estuary, I wanted the design to be nautical.
 I opted for blue for the main background, and a darker shade for the majority of the text.
-In order to give a large contrast for the menu items, and some of the details, I opted for a colour opposite to blue on the colour wheel.
-For this I chose red.
-I am also conscious that the two rival football clubs in Liverpool play in Red or Blue, so I opted for the colours not to directly match the football strips.
-It is intended to give a subtle nod to the two teams, rather than overtly referencing them.
-My preference is the underdogs of Tranmere Rovers, who play in mainly white.
-There is some text which is white.
+However, due to feedback I later changed this so that the background was #ffffff and the text remained dark blue.
+Original iterations meant that the text and background may have been difficult for some users to read correctly.

 ## Images